Romathonat/vulgaireDevEntries/eightQueensPuzzle/eightQueens.md

 # Solutions
 A brute-force approach may take too much time here, because we have 8 among 64 possibilities.
 The interesting thing about this problem is that you have different approaches to solve it (check on [Wikipedia](https://en.wikipedia.org/wiki/Eight_queens_puzzle)): brute-force, dynamic programming, genetic algorithms...

 An interesting (and simple) approach is the 'iterative repair'.
 The idea is to place a queen on each row, with a random position on this row.
 Then, we find the queen the more threaten, and we change her location on the same row : it is the **repair** operation.
-Here, I chose a new random position on the row, but selecting the position with the less conflict should be a very efficient heuristic (I kept it simple here).
+Here, I chose a new random position on the row, but selecting the position with the less conflict should be a very efficient heuristic (I kept it simple in a first time).

 This way of solving the problem is a greedy one.
 So, it can stay on a local extremum without finding a global one (= a solution).
 A solution to that is to give a count that you decrement each time you "repair" the current configuration.
 If that count is reached without finding that the current configuration is a solution, we consider that we are on a local extremum, we will not find a solution, so we generate another configuration.